 Organizers: Schmid College of Science and Technology and Fowler School of Law, Chapman University

 Sponsors: Bank of America, Southern California Edison, Fueling California, Orange County Business Council, Orange County Workforce Investment Board, PowerPlus!, Schmid College of Science and Technology, Fowler School of Law

-Supporting Organizations: A. Gary Anderson Center for Economic Research, Chapman University, Center for Entrepreneurship, Chapman University, Dodge College of Film and Media Arts, Chapman University, Economic Science Institute, Chapman University, Wilkinson College of Humanities and Social Sciences, Chapman University, MacGillivray Freeman Films Educational Foundation, Hong Ik International Art Center, Korean Women's International Network
+Supporting Organizations: A. Gary Anderson Center for Economic Research, Chapman University, Center for Entrepreneurship, Chapman University, Dodge College of Film and Media Arts, Chapman University, Economic Science Institute, Chapman University, Wilkinson College of Arts, Humanities, and Social Sciences, Chapman University, MacGillivray Freeman Films Educational Foundation, Hong Ik International Art Center, Korean Women's International Network

 Local Organizing Committee: Karen Agrums, Christina Alexopoulos, Deepa Badrinarayana, Denis Binder, Paul Chan, Nancy Christiano, Mary DeVlugt, Hesham El-Askary, Michael Fahy, David Finley, Frank Frisch, Jennifer Hunnewell, Christopher Kim, Brooke Kirchner, Chris Lewis, Ashley Melton, Mary Platt, Anuradha Prakash, Nikias Sarafoglou, David Shafie, PK Shukla, Emmanuel Smith, Jamie Stewart-Marsh, Keun-Hang Susan Yang